 "Your doctor can advise you on the best way to deal with it, or may refer you to a pain management specialist who will have a variety of options that are appropriate for your specific problem,” he says.

-Medication – whether it’s over-the-counter or prescription – is a last resort for long-term pain, Dr. Moufawad says.
-Some pain medications, like opioids can be addicting and have side effects.
+Medicine, whether it’s over-the-counter or prescription, is a last resort for long-term pain because long-term use carries health risks, Dr. Moufawad says.
+For example, some pain medications such as opioids can be addicting and have side effects.